Thanks to Dave Rowntree for many of the player images after 1984.

 Appearances: 13 (6/7) Goals: 1

 Recalled to Portman Road in April 2011 by new manager Paul Jewell, Murray agreed a new one-year contract.
 However, he again could not break into the first-team at the start of the next campaign and joined Swindon Town on loan.
 His form there led to Swindon making an offer of £100,000 during the transfer window, but this was rejected and Murray signed a contract extension with Ipswich.
 He then returned to Swindon on loan for the rest of the season and helped the club win League Two and reach the final of the Football League Trophy.
 Murray made just one appearance for Ipswich at the start of the 2012-13 campaign, and joined Argyle on loan in January 2013, becoming new manager John Sheridan's first signing.
 A vital winner against Edgar David's Barnet in the March proved to be the Irishman's only goal in 13 appearances for Argyle.
-With his contract expired, he was released by Ipswich at the end of the season and signed a short-term contract with League One side Notts County in August 2013, after a successful trial.
+He was released by Ipswich at the end of the season and signed with League One side Notts County after a successful trial in August 2013.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.